Jaroslav Bouček

 Jaroslav Bouček (13 November 1912 – 10 October 1987) was a Czech footballer.
-He played for AC Sparta Prague, Stade Rennais FC and the Czechoslovakia national football team.
+He won four league titles with AC Sparta Prague in the 1930s.
+He also played club football for FC Viktoria Plzeň and French side Stade Rennais FC.
+Internationally Bouček played for Czechoslovakia.

 He earned a total of 31 international caps, scoring 1 goal, from 1934 to 1939.
 He was part of the squad that finished as runners-up in the 1934 FIFA World Cup, but did not play in the tournament.
 Four years later, he played in the 1938 FIFA World Cup.